KelschLAB/NoSeMaze/README.md

 2. **Tube test system**, which is used to determine social hierarchy of a mice cohorte.

-3. **Environment sensors module**, which measures temperature, gas, light, etc. to check if there is correlation between the result of the experiment and the environment or to provide additional data points.

-4. **Video cameras** which record areas of interest in the NoSeMaze.
+3. **Video cameras** which record areas of interest in the NoSeMaze.
 Video recorded will be used for tracking the mice using DeepLabCut, whereafter the social interactions between the mice are analysed.

+As an Add-On **Environmental sensors** can be integrated, which measure temperature, gas, light, etc. to check if there is correlation between the result of the experiment and the environment or to provide additional data points.

-These main parts are connected to a computer running the Nosemaze software (NoSeMazeControl) which controls the experiment and stores the measured data.
+These main modules are connected to a computer running the Nosemaze software (NoSeMazeControl) which controls the experiment and stores the measured data.

 > :memo: **Note** :
 > Only NI-Board NI-USB 6002 is supported by the NoSeMaze Software right now.